Effects of Corners in Surface Superconductivity: Local Energy Estimates

 We now complement \eqref{eq: ub smooth} with a matching lower bound.
-The proposition below is the analogue of \cite[Lemma 6]{CR2} but the effect of the holes in the smooth part of the domain now becomes apparent in the additional boundary terms appearing on the r.h.s. of \eqref{eq: lb smooth}.
+As already pointed out, the proposition below is the analogue of \cite[Lemma 6]{CR2} but the effect of the holes in the smooth part of the domain now becomes apparent in the additional boundary terms appearing on the r.h.s. of \eqref{eq: lb smooth}.
 Those terms are matched in \cite[Proof of Lemma 7, Step 2]{CR2} by the corresponding boundary contributions coming from the cells which are missing in the present setting.
-The complete contribution is shown there to sum up to a remainder of order $ o(1) $.